 You are encouraged to check with your host institution before you leave to clarify what is needed to have your academic transcript sent back to Michigan State.

-When your transcript arrives, the Office for Education Abroad will check it for completeness, verify a Course Approval Form has been completed, and the courses on your transcript match your Course Approval Form.
+When your transcript arrives, the Office for Education Abroad will check it for completeness, verify a Course Approval Form has been completed, and the courses on your transcript match your Course Approval Form. (see Course Approval Process for more information)

 Receiving a transcript can take some time to arrive.
-The average time to receive a transcript is 3 to 4 months after the program has ended.
+The average time to receive a transcript is 3 months after the program has ended.
 Some could arrive earlier and some can take longer.
 Consult your host institution if you’d like clarification on how long it takes for your transcript to be issued.

 When everything is complete, materials will be sent to the Office of the Registrar so they can process the transcript and enter the credits and approved MSU course codes in their system.